 While you’re self-isolating, help scientists count penguins or identify wildlife with just your laptop.
 A new book looks at the role of industry in sowing doubt about science.
 The uncertain future of an Appalachia plastics hub.
 Mariner East pipeline construction continues during the coronavirus shut-down.

-- Here’s Something to Do While You Self-Isolate: Become a Citizen Scientist - The world may have hit pause but science is still happening.
+- Here’s Something to Do During the Pandemic: Become a Citizen Scientist - The world may have hit pause but science is still happening.
 And you can help researchers from the comfort of your couch.

 - Why Some Financial Analysts are Questioning Viability of Appalachian Plastics Hub - They cite factors like reduced demand for natural gas due to a warmer winter and decreased prices for plastic.